MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 - Review the overview of texual summarization.
 - An Azure OpenAI [gpt-35-turbo or gpt-4](/azure/ai-services/openai/how-to/working-with-models?tabs=powershell) deployment.
 To benefit from keyframes based summaries you must select an Azure Open AI model that accepts visual input..
 Read more here:  [Azure OpenAI Service models](/azure/ai-services/openai/concepts/models?tabs=python-secure%2Cglobal-standard%2Cstandard-chat-completions).
-- Prompt Shields for direct attacks (jailbreak) filter should be added to the deployment.
+- The Prompt Shields for direct attacks (jailbreak) filter should be added to the deployment.
 Read more here: [Use content filters (preview) with Azure OpenAI Service](/azure/ai-services/openai/how-to/content-filters#understand-other-filters).
     - It is recommended to configure harmful content filters for categories such as “Violence,” “Hate,” “Sexual,” and “Self-harm.”
 While these filters are not mandatory, it is advised to set them to filter content of at least the Medium level harmfullness.
 This setting ensures that content with a harmfulness rating of medium or higher is blocked.
 For increased safety, you may opt for a stricter setting.
 Once configured, please save the content filter settings.
 - An [Azure AI Video Indexer account](connect-azure-open-ai-task.md) connected to an Azure OpenAI account.
 - Access granted to Azure OpenAI in the desired Azure subscription.
 Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing [the form](https://aka.ms/oai/access).